jenmyers/jenmyers.net/_posts/2025-11-17-recently-17-november.md

 ### Reading/Watching/Listening

-- I just read [_The Tenant_](https://app.thestorygraph.com/books/bd5592c0-1535-4d08-95ee-c84c98bcf300), the book adapted by the Polanski film, and even if you like the film you've got to read this book.
+- I just read [_The Tenant_](https://app.thestorygraph.com/books/bd5592c0-1535-4d08-95ee-c84c98bcf300), the book adapted by the Polanski film, and I much prefer the book to the film now.
 Spiraling surrealism and psychological torment, two of my favorite things.

-- If you're an _The Americans_ fan like me, you might be interested in the new history of the Soviet Illegals program, [_The Illegals: Russia's Most Audacious Spies and Their Century-Long Mission to Infiltrate the West_](https://app.thestorygraph.com/books/4123cf4c-d9dc-4bd1-91ac-c631ed211dd8).
+- As a dedicated _The Americans_ fan like me, I picked up the new history of the Soviet Illegals program, [_The Illegals: Russia's Most Audacious Spies and Their Century-Long Mission to Infiltrate the West_](https://app.thestorygraph.com/books/4123cf4c-d9dc-4bd1-91ac-c631ed211dd8).
 Unlike the show, it does not feature Keri Russell's amazing hair and has about 95% less sex, but it's still pretty good.

 - [_Spread Me_](https://app.thestorygraph.com/books/3df7a6f3-dd25-49cb-8f98-04beecba548d) by Sarah Gailey is a very strange sort of erotic horror.
 Complimentary.